HargunBhalla/HargunBhalla/README.md

 ### Hi there 👋

-I'm Hargun, an incoming Systems Design Engineering Student at the University of Waterloo, passionate about artificial intelligence, neuroscience, and technology! 🧠
+I'm Hargun, a Systems Design Engineering Student at the University of Waterloo, passionate about artificial intelligence, neuroscience, and technology! 🧠

 ### Previous Experience:
 1. Software Developer at RBC in the Summer of 2022